 Elford recommends feeling a horse’s back, withers, and ribs routinely to track body condition and adjusting rations accordingly.
 Make sure your horse has a healthy fat covering over his ribs (body condition 5 or 6 out of 9) rather than entering winter months in too lean a condition.

 In addition, good dental care maximizes the nutrition horses get from their feed.
-“Teeth should be checked at least yearly, particularly for the middle-aged and older horse; most horses need dental work and floating once or twice a year,” notes Elford.
+“Check teeth at least yearly, particularly for the middle-aged and older horse; most horses need dental work and floating once or twice a year,” notes Elford.
 Completing routine work on any questionable dental issues by late autumn gives your horse the best chance of maximizing his groceries during winter months.

 Attention to digestive health also includes parasite control.
 Veterinary recommendations in northern climes include decreasing deworming frequency during winter months; however, consult your veterinarian about using fecal egg count tests to tailor this program to your farm.